Robert Coleman Richardson: Background

 At the time of his death, he was the Floyd Newman Professor of Physics at Cornell University, although he no longer operated a laboratory.
 From 1998 to 2007 he served as Cornell's vice provost for research, and from 2007 to 2009 was senior science adviser to the president and provost.
 His past experimental work focused on using Nuclear Magnetic Resonance to study the quantum properties of liquids and solids at extremely low temperatures.

 Richardson was an Eagle Scout, and mentioned the Scouting activities of his youth in the biography he submitted to the Nobel Foundation at the time of his award.

 Richardson claimed that he did not believe in an anthropomorphic God, but it is unclear what specific beliefs he held.

 Personal life

-Richardson was born to Robert Franklin Richardson, a telephone engineer.
+Richardson was born to Lois Price Richardson, who attained a Master’s Degree of her own before she met and married Richardson’s father, Robert Franklin Richardson, a telephone engineer.
 He married Betty Marilyn McCarthy, a fellow physics PhD student from Duke, on 29 Sep 1962 at the Immaculate Conception Catholic church in Durham, North Carolina.
+Together they had two children, Jennifer and Pamela; and four grandchildren Jade, Vanessa, Oliver, and Quinn.